H-Studio logo

 What's the difference between auditable and non-auditable architecture?

-Auditable architecture logs all security-relevant interactions, state changes and access attempts in a complete, traceable form.
-Non-auditable systems only store current state, with no record of how it got there.
+Auditable architecture logs all security-relevant interactions, state changes, and access attempts in a complete, traceable form.
+Non-auditable systems store only current state, with no record of how it got there.

-Why is auditability so important for scalable software architecture?
+Why is auditability important for scalable architecture?

-Which components are essential for auditable architecture?
+Which components are essential?

 How does Data Vault improve auditability?